raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/1. Inversion of Control/README.md

 # Spring – Understanding Inversion of Control (IoC)

-## Theory
+## Introduction

 Inversion of Control (IoC) is a principle in software engineering by which the control of objects or portions of a program is transferred to a container or framework.
 In the Spring Framework, IoC is implemented through the use of Dependency Injection (DI).
 This allows for better modularity and easier testing of code by decoupling the execution of a task from its implementation.

-### Key Points
+## Key Points

 1. **Definition of IoC**:

    - Inversion of Control is a design principle in which the control flow of a program is inverted compared to traditional programming techniques.
    - In traditional programming, objects are responsible for acquiring their dependencies.
-This is typically done using the new keyword to instantiate objects.
+This is typically done using the `new` keyword to instantiate objects.
-   - In IoC, the control of object creation and dependency management is transferred from the objects themselves to a container or framework, like the Spring IoC container.
+   - In IoC, the control of object creation and dependency management is transferred from the objects themselves to a container or framework, like the Spring IoC container (`ApplicationContext`).
    - Types of IoC Configuration:
      1. **Traditional XML-based Configuration**: The most verbose and now less commonly used.
      2. **Annotation-based Configuration**: Introduced simplicity and reduced the need for XML.